sebastian-mrozek/seqid/README.md

 Running the service
 ---
+*Run using Docker*

 The service can be run using docker:
 ```
 docker run --publish 7000:7000 softwaremrozek/seqid
 ```
+Beware that above will create a local h2 instance within the container and will not persist your data if container is deleted.

+*Run using docker-compose*

 The folder `docker-compose` contains 2 files with examples of docker configuration:
 1. Service using an embedded h2 database with a local `db` folder bound to the db folder inside docker container where h2 database files will be stored.
    ```